Pumpkin Cheesecake Pie

 My favorite is making my Homemade Gingersnap crust.
 It is made with gingersnap cookie crumbs and has the perfect combination of flavors for pumpkin pie.

 A plain graham cracker crust works well.
 You can either use a homemade graham crust or store-bought.
+This recipe fills a 9-inch pie plate.

 Ingredients